Ultra High Energy Cosmic Rays: The disappointing model: Predictions and uncertainties

+For our case it was convenient to use the calculations of \cite{Kotera:2010yn}, where neutrino fluxes were given separately for production on CMBR, EBL and due to neutron decays.
+We used these calculations to estimate the upper limit for the EBL-produced neutrinos in our model.
+We found it to be 6 times below the upper limit which is expected to be obtained by IceCube after 5 years of observations \cite{Ahrens:2003ix}.
+The neutrino flux from neutron decays is less than this flux by two orders of magnitude.

-Correlation with UHECR sources are absent because nuclei are deflected in galactic magnetic field.
-The absence of the correlation is strengthened in our model by dependence of the maximum energy on $Z$.
+Correlation with UHECR sources also is absent due to deflection of nuclei in the galactic magnetic fields.
+The lack of correlation in the model is strengthened by dependence of the maximum energy on $Z$.

-The signatures of 'disappointing model', which can be found by Auger detector, are mass-energy relation, seen as elongation rate $X_{\rm max}(E)$, and transition from galactic to extragalactic cosmic rays below the characteristic energy $E_c \sim 1$~EeV.
+The signatures of the 'disappointing model' for the Auger detector are the mass-energy relation, already seen in the elongation curve $X_{\rm max}(E)$, and transition from galactic to extragalactic cosmic rays below the characteristic energy $E_c \sim 1$~EeV.

-There are some uncertainties in the calculations above.
-Most important ones are related to estimates of $E_p^{\rm max}$.
-The model collapses if this energy increases to e.g.\ (50 - 100)~EeV.

-Due to uncertainties in Auger data the mass composition at (1 - 3)~EeV can include some admixture of nuclei, and proton flux is lower.
-This effect {\em decreases} $E_p^{\rm max}$, and thus is helpful.

-Another effect which slightly decreases $E_p^{\rm max}$ is cosmological evolution of the sources, and it was the reason we did not include it in calculations shown in Fig.~\ref{fig:Emax}.

-EeV protons detected by Auger can be secondary, i.e.\ produced by photo-dissociation of the primary nuclei.
-In \cite{ABG08} it is demonstrated that flux of secondary protons in EeV range is always smaller than flux of parent primary nuclei, and in \cite{Allardetal08} considerably smaller than the sum of primary and secondary nuclei.

-$E_p^{\rm max}$ is calculated for homogeneous distribution of the sources, when all modes of propagation result according to propagation theorem \cite{AB04} in the same universal spectrum.
-In case of diffusive propagation, for large enough distance between sources, $E_p^{\rm max}$ decreases with all results remaining intact.